Urinary Incontinence Treatment in Mumbai

 Why Consider Incontinence Treatment?

-Urinary incontinence is a functional concern typically caused by a weakened pelvic floor or a loss of support for the urethra.
+Urinary incontinence is a functional concern typically caused by a weakened pelvic floor or a loss of support to the urethra.
 For many, this manifests as Stress Urinary Incontinence (SUI)—leaking during physical “stress” like laughing, jumping, or lifting.
 Others may experience Urge Incontinence, a sudden, intense need to go.
 Whether you have stopped going to the gym due to fear of leaking or find yourself mapping out every restroom in public, medical intervention can restore your control and confidence.

 Dr. Manvi Verma’s Philosophy on Pelvic Health